Luthaf/cifxx/README.md

 if value.is_vector() {
     auto vector = value.as_vector();
     for (auto& value: vector) {
-        // each vector element is a pacif::value,
+        // each vector element is a cifxx::value,
         // which can again have various type.
     }
 }